 Student teams or individuals are eligible to participate in an EWB Challenge Series program providing that they:

 - Are enrolled in a university course registered with the EWB Challenge.
-A list of participating universities can be found here.

 - Respect the privacy of all participating organisations and communities.
 Under no circumstances are participants to contact the communities or partner organisations directly, unless given advance permission by EWB Australia.
 All questions and requests for data should be made through the discussion forum on the EWB Challenge website.